abhididdigi/abhididdigi.github.io/_posts/2014-04-23-getting-the-names-of-fields-that-changed-on-server-side-before-update.md

 layout: post
 title: Getting the names of Fields that changed on Server side before Update
 tag: servicenow
+---

----I'm not sure if this is something you already know.
+I'm not sure if this is something you already know.
 But I found this when I was going through some old Business Rules.

 In this post we will be talking about getting the variables which change in a **Before update** Business Rule(or for that matter any Server side code).